nodejs/node/doc/api/n-api.md

 The content of the `napi_extended_error_info` returned is only valid up until a Node-API function is called on the same `env`.
 This includes a call to `napi_is_exception_pending` so it may often be necessary to make a copy of the information so that it can be used later.
+Note that the pointer returned in error_message points to a statically defined string so it is safe to use that pointer if you have copied it out of the error_message field (which will be overwritten) before another Node-API function was called.

 Do not rely on the content or format of any of the extended information as it is not subject to SemVer and may change at any time.
 It is intended only for